Discussing the safety and efficacy of this natural preservative in skin care and cosmeticsPosted on December 22, 2022 Written by: 100% PURE ®

 Together, these ingredients help keep this BB cream (and of course, your skin) safe from harmful pathogens, while fatty acid-rich bilberry seed oil feeds and nourishes the skin, shea butter moisturizes, and cornflower water tones and soothes redness.
 Natural minerals provide pigment and coverage, and the result is a product that manages to act as both skin care and makeup.

-Our silky, foaming Calendula Cleansing Milk includes potassium sorbate to keep it fresh.
+Our foaming milk cleanser includes potassium sorbate to keep it fresh.
 Perfect for dry and sensitive skin, calendula flower calms breakouts and encourages collagen production, while aloe juice and sea buckthorn oil quench and condition the face.
 Rose hydrosol and chamomile soothe and soften skin.

-Potassium sorbate preserves the clean, refreshing power of our Rose Water Face Mist.
+Potassium sorbate preserves the clean, refreshing power of this natural rose water spray.
 It helps to keep the formula fresh and healthy for your skin.
-Rose hydrosol balances pH, reduces redness, and gently moisturizes while hyaluronic acid quenches dry skin and boosts your glow.
-We mist it onto freshly cleansed skin and use it as a makeup setting spray.
+Rose hydrosol balances pH, reduces redness, and gently moisturizes, while hyaluronic acid quenches dry skin and boosts your glow.
+This mist can be applied throughout the day for a boost of hydration, and used as a makeup setting spray.

 We carefully hand-select products based on strict purity standards, and only recommend products we feel meet this criteria.
 100% PURE™ may earn a small commission for products purchased through affiliate links.